dlcmh/ios-circular-transition-animation/README.md

 - resize to fill the entire view controller
 - in Size Inspector > Autoresizing, click all constraints to have this image stretch to fill the view and maintain its aspect ratio

+Drag a background image to Assets.xcassets and rename it to background

+In Storyboard > Attributes Inspector

+- set the Image View to background
+- set View > Content Mode to Aspect Fit